medic/cht-infrastructure/self-hosting/README.md

 ### Port Conflicts

-In case you are already running services on HTTP(80) and HTTPS(443), you will have to map new ports to the medic-os container.
+In case you are already running services on HTTP(80) and HTTPS(443),you will have to either remap ports to the medic-os container or stop the services using those ports.

-Turn off and remove all existing containers that were started:

-- `docker-compose down && docker-compose rm`
 To find out which service is using a conflicting port: On Linux:

 `sudo netstat -plnt | grep ':<port>'`